 A while ago I visited an old colleague.
-Before I left he invited me into his garden which was spacious and bright.
+Before I left he invited me into his garden.
 The patio area was swept and clean, the grass was mown and all the plants well tended.
 In a brick planter he had some garlic growing, their stalks reaching up to the sky in regular rows.
-Would that I could keep my few unruly pots so tidy.
-He pulled a bulb from the earth as a gift for me, carefully winding a plastic bag around it so that I wouldn’t get earth in my car…not that anyone would notice a bit of extra gunk.
+Would that I could keep my few unruly pots so tidy!
+He pulled a bulb from the earth for me, carefully winding a plastic bag around it so that I wouldn’t get soil in my car.